balini/schedule-app/README.md

 # schedule-app

-Basic landing page that implements a calendar to schedule sessions with given professional.
+Basic landing page that implements a calendar to schedule sessions with a mental health or healthcare professional.
 Available slots at the calendar comes from HTTP request to a mock rest json webservice that runs together with the app.

 ## Stack